How to Cook Tofu

 1. Make sure you select the right texture.
 In grocery stores, it ranges from silken to extra-firm.
 Soft silken tofu would be my choice for blending into desserts or slicing into miso soup, but if you’re serving it as a main dish or topping it onto bowls, extra-firm is what you’ll need.
 It has a heartier, denser texture and less water content than other types of tofu.
 Note: I prefer to buy organic tofu made without genetically modified soybeans.

 2. Press it.
 Tofu contains a lot of water, and you’ll want to squeeze most of it out, especially if you’re baking, grilling, or frying it.
 I recommend using a tofu press to do this, because it gives the tofu a delicious chewy texture and makes cleanup a breeze.
 But having one isn’t necessary.
 For a DIY option, you can press tofu with a cast-iron skillet instead.
 No time to press?
-Wrap the tofu in a paper towel and press it lightly with your hands before cooking.
+Choose a brand of tofu that doesn’t require pressing.
+I love California-based Hodo Foods’ organic extra-firm tofu, which has an amazing chewy texture straight out of the package.

 3. Spice.
 It.
 Up.
 There’s a reason that tofu gets flak for being bland, and that’s because it is!
 Make sure you season it well.
 You can marinate it, or prepare it using the crispy baked tofu recipe below.